jamsoft/uap-data-vis-tool/README.md

 You can also filter the data based on individual countries using the country dropdown.

+Once you have your filter set-up, click the `Apply Filter` button to filter the database and calculate the statistics.

 # Basic Statistics Series
-The basic statistics view shows pie charts of each of the main characteristics of the selected data, such as Country, Locale, Time of Day etc.
+The basic statistics view shows pie charts of each of the main characteristics of the selected data, such as Country, Time of Day etc.

 ![Pies](/img/pies.png "Pies")

 # Time Series

 The Time series breaks down the sighting by time of day.
 The series can also be configured in terms of the time slice size.
-Normal will plot as per the data, 30 minutes and 60 minutes (the default) groups cases into these time boxes to flatten out the trend line.
+Normal will plot in 15 minute slices, 30 minutes and 60 minutes (the default) groups cases into these time boxes to flatten out the trend line.

 ![Time Series](/img/time.png "Time Series")